brittlewis12/witness-budgets/witness-budgets-v3.md

 ---

-## Part III: The AI Safety Connection
+## Part III: From Oversight to Automation - Logical vs Operational Transparency

+**Scope note:** This section concerns automation and transparency in formal proof systems and mathematical reasoning, not general AI alignment.
+The witness budget framework addresses a specific subset of AI capabilities: systems producing executable artifacts from mathematical specifications.

 ### 3.1 Christiano's Transparent Oversight Framework